jaakkopasanen/AutoEq/README.md

 optimizer doesn't produce these kinds of filter parameter combinations.

-The > 10 kHz frequency range is treated as a single average level because research indicates that the perceived sound quality is not sensitive to accurately following a curve above 10 kHz but rather a total energy in the range.
+The > 10 kHz frequency range is treated as a single average level because research indicates that the perceived sound quality is not sensitive to the exact curve in that range.
+Rather, the total amount of energy in the range is percieved.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems or have